2i2c-org/2i2c-org.github.io/content/blog/2024/ghg-summer-school/index.md

 Hub administrators have [built a customized software environment](https://github.com/NASA-IMPACT/ssim-ghg-workshop-2024-python-image) with container technology for use at the workshop.
 In doing so, this bypasses the need for participants to individually install software on their own machines and the online hub provides a *consistent* and *reproducible* interactive computing environment that is easily *accessible* and *scalable*.

 ![Login screen of the GHG hub showing the custom built SSIM-GHG image option.](ghg-hub.png "Login screen of the GHG hub showing the custom built SSIM-GHG image option.")

+## Acknowledgements

+2i2c would like to credit the following individuals for their great efforts supporting this workshop:

+- Sanjay Bhangar (Development seed)
+- Slesa Adhikari (NASA IMPACT)